-In the Trusted Path Authentication configuration, the cryptographic module supports three authenticated operator roles: Crypto User and Crypto Officer for each partition (collectively called the Partition Users), plus the Security Officer at the module level.
-It also supports one unauthenticated operator role, the Public User, primarily to permit access to status information and diagnostics before authentication.
+In the Trusted Path Authentication configuration, the Luna cryptographic module supports the following authenticated operator roles: The Security Officer6 (SO) at the module level plus Partition Users7 (also known by sub-roles - Crypto Officer and Crypto User) for each Partition.
+The cryptographic module also supports one unauthenticated operator role, the Public User, primarily to permit access to status information and diagnostics before authentication.